 Latisse is an eyedrop form of a glaucoma drug called bimatoprost.
-It was originally manufactured under the name Lumigan by Allergan, the manufacturers of Botox and most wrinkle fillers.
+It was originally manufactured under the name Lumigan by Allergan the manufacturers of Botox and most wrinkle fillers.
 Latisse was FDA approved in 2001 and used to treat glaucoma.
 During treatments eye doctors and their glaucoma patients noticed the hair growth side effect of longer, thicker and darker lashes.
-Studies showed that bimatrprost was safe and effective for eyelash enhancement and Latisse was born.

 Is Latisse Safe?

 The FDA says Latisse is safe and effective when appropriately prescribed and used as directed.
-If you are pregnant or breastfeeding, have eye infections or recent eye surgeries, you should not use Latisse.
+If you are pregnant or breastfeeding, have eye infections or recent eye surgeries, you should not use this product.
 As with any prescriptive medication, there are side effects.
 The most common are itchy and red eyes or eyelids and the darkening on the skin on the upper eyelid.
-The FDA states that Latisse is safe and effective when appropriately prescribed and used as directed.
-If you have any eye concerns, these should be discussed with Dr. Stephen Nogan prior to purchasing Latisse.
+If you have any eye concerns, these should be discussed with Dr. Stephen Nogan prior to purchasing.

 Will Latisse change my eye color?

 In the original FDA trials for Lumigan (the glaucoma eye drop mentioned above) the incidence of hazel or light brown eyes turning darker was 1-2%.
 Note that these patients were applying the medication directly into the eye.
 With Latisse, you use an applicator to apply the medication onto the upper eyelid and not in the eye itself.
 Permanent dark eye color change is rare, and to date, there are no publicly available reports of eye color change.